tvdboom/ATOM/docs_sources/user_guide/accelerating.md

   block or an expensive call to a library such as numpy).
 * **ray:** [Ray](https://www.ray.io/) is an open-source unified compute framework that makes it easy to scale AI and Python workloads.
 Read more about Ray [here](https://docs.ray.io/en/latest/ray-core/walkthrough.html).
-  Selecting the ray backend also parallelizes the data using [modin][], a multi-threading, drop-in replacement for pandas, that uses Ray as backend.
   See [here][example-ray-backend] an example use case.

-!!! warning
-    Using [modin][] can be considerably less performant than pandas for small datasets (<3M rows).

 The parallelization backend is applied in the following cases: